psu13/mutable-hakyll/posts/konica-hexar.md

 making them, although they definitely did when Minolta bought Konica in 2003.

 In 1999 Konica released another relatively modern rangefinder camera that was manual focus and used the Leica M lens mount.
-This they the Hexar RF.
+This they called the Hexar RF.
 Most of the Internet chatter about this camera was dedicated to anxiety about whether it was _really_ compatible with the Leica lenses (hundreds of thousands of words were spilled on the subject of flange to film plane distance).
 But, the Hexar RF was also a great camera, with many of the same